 Parents: Ask your child these questions: How tall are giraffes?
 How do they drink?
-Are they clean to eat?

-Originally published by the Worldwide Church of God Produced in cooperation with Imperial Schools Copyright© 1981.
-Reprint by Continuing Church of God • www.ccog.org

-BIBLE MEMORY
+BIBLE MEMORY Genesis 1:26

-Books of the Old Testament 1.
-Genesis

-2. Exodus

-5. Deuteronomy 6.
-Joshua

-9. I Samuel 10.
-II Samuel 13.
-I Chronicles 14.
-II Chronicles

-3. Leviticus

-4. Numbers

-7. Judges

-8. Ruth

-11. I Kings

-12. II Kings

-YOUTH BIBLE LESSONS

-LEVEL 1

-LESSON 3

-Cain & Abel CAIN AND ABEL Adam and Eve had two boys.
+Cain & Abel

+CAIN AND ABEL

+Adam and Eve had two boys.
 One was named Cain, and the other was named Abel.
 Cain grew up to be a farmer, and Abel grew up to be a shepherd.

 In those days people gave offerings to God in a different way than we do today.
 Abel gave his best little lamb as an offering, and God was pleased with his offering.
-Cain also had sheep he could have offered, but instead he gave an offering of some of his vegetables.
+Cain gave an offering of some of his vegetables, but in a way that was not pleasing to God.

 God was not pleased with Cain's offering, because Cain's attitude was wrong.
-Cain was jealous and became very angry with Abel because God was pleased with Abel's offering but was not pleased with his offering.
+Cain became jealous.
+He was very angry with Abel because God was pleased with Abel's offering, but was not pleased with his offering.
 So Cain killed Abel.

-When God asked Cain where his brother Abel was, Cain lied, saying he didn't know.
-Cain should have known that God would know what he did, because God sees everything we do.
-God was angry with Cain and told him he would have to leave his father and mother and go live by himself with only his wife.
-Cain must have felt very much like his mother and father had when God sent them out from the Garden of Eden.
+When God asked Cain where Abel was, Cain lied.
+He said he did not know.
+Cain should have known that God would know what he did.
+God sees everything we do.

+God was angry with Cain and told him that he would have to leave his father and mother and go live by himself with only his wife.
+Cain must have felt very much like his mother and father had felt when God sent them out from the Garden of Eden.
 Now Cain was very lonely.

-Parents: Discuss these questions with your child: What is a shepherd?
+Parents: Explain the meaning of the boldface words.
+Discuss these questions with your child: What is a shepherd?
 How did Cain and Abel give offerings?
 Why was Cain's attitude wrong?
 What commandments did Cain break?
 Why did God send Cain away?

+Adam and Eve had two sons named Cain and Abel.